matrix-org/matrix-spec/CONTRIBUTING.rst

 be done after you've opened your pull request, so be sure to do that first.

 The changelog is managed by `Towncrier <https://github.com/twisted/towncrier>`_ in the form of "news fragments".
-The news fragments for the client-server API are stored under ``changelogs/client_server/newsfragments``.
+Depending on which API you changed, an entry should be added to each relevant API's ``newsfragments`` directory.
+A directory exists for each API under ``changelogs/``.
+For instance, news fragments for the client-server API are stored under ``changelogs/client_server/newsfragments``.
+Any changes to the repository that do not affect the spec content itself, such as changes to the build script, formatting, CSS, etc. should be documented under ``changelogs/internal/newsfragments``.

 To create a changelog entry, create a file named in the format ``prNumber.type`` in the ``newsfragments`` directory.
 The ``type`` can be one of the following: